Unity-Environmental-University/LXD-Documentation/Writerside/topics/Quizzes.md

 opportunity to practice and refine knowledge (a formative assessment).

-Students should be allowed at least two attempts on a quiz and as such quizzes should have at least a 2:1 ratio of questions created to the number of questions on the quiz.
+Students should be allowed at least three attempts on a quiz and as such quizzes should have at least a 2:1 ratio of questions created to the number of questions on the quiz.
 If quizzes are valued at too high a percentage of the